Athithya-Sakthivel/RAG8s/README.md

 bash src/scripts/eks/bootstrap_karpenter.sh --rollout
 ```

----

 ![alt text](src/scripts/archive/images/karpenter.png)

----

 ### Phase 4: Data Ingestion & Vector Storage

-#### 4.1 Deploy the Indexing Pipeline
+#### 4.1 Deploy the Indexing Pipeline.
-Spins up Qdrant (3-node vector database), FastEmbed services (dense, sparse, reranker), and the indexing CronJob.
-This is where documents get ingested, chunked, embedded, and indexed.
+This phase sets up the complete document processing stack.
+It deploys Qdrant (a 3-node vector database for storing embeddings), FastEmbed services (three microservices for dense embeddings, sparse embeddings, and reranking), and finally the indexing CronJob that runs on a schedule.

+Once deployed, this pipeline automatically handles the full document lifecycle: ingesting raw files from S3, converting them to text (including OCR for scanned documents), splitting them into smaller chunks, generating embeddings for each chunk, and indexing them into Qdrant for fast retrieval.

+Check the [documentation](src/indexing_pipeline/README.md) for configuration details and how the pipeline works under the hood.

+```sh
+export HF_TOKEN=   # Hugging Face token for faster model downloads(optional) bash src/scripts/eks/run_indexing_pipeline.sh
+```
 > ⚠️ **Note:** Karpenter may take 5–15 minutes to provision EC2 instances if the cheapest matching instance type is unavailable.
 It retries with other c-family types automatically.
 Pods will stay Pending until a compatible instance launches.

-```sh
-export HF_TOKEN=   # Hugging Face token for faster model downloads(optional) bash src/scripts/eks/run_indexing_pipeline.sh
-```

----

 ![alt text](src/scripts/archive/images/indexing.png)

----

 ### Phase 5: External Access & DNS

 #### 5.1 Set Up Cloudflare Tunnel and DNS
 Creates DNS records and a Cloudflare Tunnel that securely routes traffic to your cluster — no LoadBalancers or public IPs needed.
 The script waits for you to authorize Cloudflare access.

 ```sh
 export CLOUDFLARE_ACCOUNT_ID=